JhOe1/Cyber-security-30-days-project/Day-07/README.md

 - **Elastic Agent Enrollment**:
    The importance of proper configuration, especially when dealing with self-signed certificates and ensuring that the necessary ports are open for agent communication.

-- **System Logging**:
-   Successfully captured logs from the Windows Server, including Event Code `4625`, which represents a failed login attempt.
-This provided valuable insight into monitoring authentication attempts and other critical system events.

 ### Key Commands & Troubleshooting
 - **Firewall Configuration**: